jarvispact/nope/docs/blog-post-get-schwifty/post.md

 type ErrorCode = typeof schema['E'][number]['code']; // "E_MIN_STRING_LENGTH" | "E_NOT_A_EMAIL_ADDRESS" | "E_NOT_A_STRING"
 ```

 If you validate some input string with this schema and it fails, typescript knows exactly what errors can happen during the validation and it can support you during error handling.
-If you change your schema or your constraint functions, and some code depneds on it, your application wont compile anymore.
+If you change your schema or your constraint functions, and some code depends on it, your application wont compile anymore.

 ---

 ## Closing

 ❤ Typescript is awesome ❤.
 The user of the library doesnt have to write a single type.
 You simply extract the type from the schema.
 If you change the schema, your type will automatically change as well.
 All the code that depends on the schema or extracted types cannot be out of sync anymore.

-I hope that you learned something new or that this makes you curious to play with this concepts a bit yourself.
+I hope that you learned something new today.
+Let me know what you think and leave some feedback.
+Okay 👋